Does Romania need direct flights from Bucharest to Beijing?

 On 1 April 2013, I made a farce and announced the route Beijing - Bucharest with China Eastern Airlines.
 The news was received with great enthusiasm by many Airlines Travel readers.
 Digi 24 retrieved information (without source) and created an entire report based on them.

-I would like to contradict Mr Pascariu and say that the flights from Bucharest to Beijing can be operated with the same aircraft and the same crew even once a week, but with a break of up to 48 hours between flights from Bucharest - Beijing and Beijing - Bucharest.
-The aircraft could leave Bucharest on a Tuesday and return Thursday as an example.
-Why stay the crew for a week in Beijing?
-I think there would be two flights a week.
-And the accommodation I don't think would be such a big problem compared to the profitability of the race.
+I would like to contradict Mr. Pascariu and say that Bucharest - Beijing flights can be operated with the same aircraft and the same crew even once a week, but with a break of up to 48 hours between Bucharest - Beijing flights. and Beijing - Bucharest.
+The aircraft could leave Bucharest on a Tuesday and return on Thursday, for example.
+Why should the crew stay in Beijing for a week?
+I think two flights a week would work.
+And I don't think accommodation would be such a big deal compared to the profitability of the race.